 How much will the Property Crowd ISA cost me?
 What fees are involved?

 An annual fee of 0.95% (inclusive of VAT) per annum will be charged on the amount invested in your Property Crowd ISA.
 The fee shall be applied pro-rata for periods only where the account has a positive balance of cash and/or securities.
-Such pro-rata annual fee amount shall be deducted from the amount returned to your ISA upon redemption of any bonds or upon any bond coupon distributions.
+Such pro-rata annual fee amount shall be deducted at the time of a cash withdrawal request.